coryknuth/surfs_up/README.md

 # Analysis of June and December in Hawaii

-we were tasked with analyzing and comparing temperature data from summer and winter in Hawaii to determine if the weather would support year round business for a prospective surf shop.
+We were tasked with analyzing and comparing temperature data from summer and winter in Hawaii to determine if the weather would support year round business for a prospective surf shop.
 We were given data going back several years of consistent temperature measurements taken in the month of June and the month of Decemeber.
 This gave us a olsid sample to compare average temperatures for these months, as well as other summary stats like high and low.

 ## Results